NERSC/Shifter-Tutorial/README.md

 For more detailed instructions, see [Setup](setup.md).

 ## Communication
-We'll have several helpers for individual questions during the hands on part of this tutorial.
+We'll have several helpers for individual questions during the hands-on part of this tutorial.
 Since there are so many people attending, we've also set up a [Telegram group chat room](https://telegram.me/sc16_containers) where you can post questions and solutions to issues you encounter.

 ## Agenda